RootsBuildUp/oauth2-jwt-spring-boot/README.md

     specification or using an extension grant type.
 The authorization grant type depends on the method used by the client to request authorization and the types supported by the authorization server.

-    (3)  The client requests an access token by authenticating with the authorization server and presenting the authorization grant.
+    (3)  The client requests an access OAuthToken by authenticating with the authorization server and presenting the authorization grant.

-    (4)  The authorization server authenticates the client and validates the authorization grant, and if valid, issues an access token.
+    (4)  The authorization server authenticates the client and validates the authorization grant, and if valid, issues an access OAuthToken.

-    (5)  The client requests the protected resource from the resource server and authenticates by presenting the access token.
+    (5)  The client requests the protected resource from the resource server and authenticates by presenting the access OAuthToken.

-    (6)  The resource server validates the access token, and if valid, serves the request.
+    (6)  The resource server validates the access OAuthToken, and if valid, serves the request.

 ###  OAuth2 Server (authorization server/resource owner and resource server)
     The app acts both as OAuth2 authorization server/resource owner and as resource server.
-    The protected resources (as resource server) are published under /api/ path, while authentication path (as resource owner/authorization server) is mapped to /oauth/token, following proposed default.
+    The protected resources (as resource server) are published under /api/ path, while authentication path (as resource owner/authorization server) is mapped to /oauth/OAuthToken, following proposed default.

 ### Setup for Resource Owner and Authorization Server
     Authorization server behavior is enabled by the presence of @EnableAuthorizationServer annotation.
 Its configuration is merged with the one related to the resource owner behavior and both are contained in the class AuthorizationServerConfigurerAdapter.